vukrosic/nextjs14-chatgpt/README.md

 [VIDEO TUTORIAL](https://youtu.be/_Aeu7BcMoeY?si=f4c4QoosSys86sOV)

 If you want to run this I recommend following the tutorial.
-If not, you can try the following:
+You can also try the following:

 ## Required:
 Node version 14.x